Diabetes Education Program

 About one in eight people in Ohio are uninsured and the incidence of Diabetes is increasing at an alarming rate.
-Diabetes can cause devastating complications including hearth disease, blindness, kidney failure, and gangrene in the leg and foot leading to amputation.
+Diabetes can cause devastating complications including heart disease, blindness, kidney failure, and gangrene in the leg and foot leading to amputation.
 Properly managing this chronic condition and reducing the risk of complications requires time, money, and access to needed resources including education on disease management.
 This disease presents a heavy burred on those who are uninsured or do not have adequate coverage through their employer.

 To provide more affordable diabetes prevention and education information to the public, St. John Medical Center is now offering a Basic Diabetes Skill Class Series.
 At roughly the cost of co-pay St. John Medical Center is offering an affordable way to gain basic, but important survival level information that is key to managing diabetes on a day-to-day basis.
 The following is a list of the classes being offered at St. John Medical Center: